Specify a Device

 Note that when you specify a device, Maestro will not start the device.

-To list your running Android device, run the following command in your terminal:
+To list your running Android devices, run the following command in your terminal:

 From the output, locate the device identifier for the device you want to use with Maestro.

-When running any Maestro command that requires a device, for instance,
+When running any Maestro command that requires a device (e.g. test

 or studio